leezer3/OpenBVE-Site/play-japanese/index.md

 The system receives the location of the preceding train and can automatically determine the appropriate speed limit that needs to be followed.

-The openBVE implementation is a simplified and joined version of the great variety of ATC systems that exist in the real world.
+The OpenBVE implementation is a simplified and joined version of the great variety of ATC systems that exist in the real world.

 The track must be equipped with ATC before it can be used.